stokarenko/it-duel-2016/README.md

 * Move API URL and token to config file
 * Cleanup connectivity
 * Recursive to iterative (?)
-* Describe some cool programming tricks
-* One pathologic image is not perfect ((
 * Tests (?)

 ## LICENSE